The Wellness 95 Percent line of canned dog food gets the Advisor’s second-highest tier rating of 4 stars.

 However, with 51% of the total calories in this food coming from fat as compared to just 28% from protein, it would be inappropriate to award this product a higher rating.

-However, those desiring a lower fat content for their pet’s diet may wish to look elsewhere for a another product.
+Those desiring a lower fat content for their pet’s diet may wish to look elsewhere for another product.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.